 Customers reported high satisfaction with their overall program experience during 2013.
-On a scale of 0 to 10 where 0 is "Not satisfied at all" and 10 is "Extremely satisfied," 85 percent of participants ranked their overall experience with the program as an 8, 9, or 10, with 64 percent responding that their experience was a 10 (see Figure 4-3).
+On a scale of 0 to 10 where 0 is "Not satisfied at all" and 10 is "Extremely satisfied," 85 percent of participants ranked their overall experience was a 10 (see Figure 4-3).
 Customer satisfaction levels were slightly lower than 2012, where 90 percent of respondents rated their experience as an 8, 9, or 10.